bslockhart/Brians-Employee-Tracker/README.md

 ### Submission
 * Date Submitted: October 18, 2022
 * You are required to submit BOTH of the following for review:
-1. A walkthrough video demonstrating the functionality of the application.
+1. A walkthrough video demonstrating the functionality of the application: https://drive.google.com/file/d/1pP0miQj_RXYGd4TllBr0crGr4ebgH14_/view
-2. The URL of the GitHub repository, with a unique name and a README describing the project.
+2. The URL of the GitHub repository, with a unique name and a README describing the project: https://github.com/bslockhart/Brians-Employee-Tracker